 When you report for work several days later, your sergeant grabs you by the arm, and he simply states, “Follow me.”
 He takes you into the shift commander’s office where your lieutenant is sitting at her desk.
 Once you’re seated, the lieutenant reads from your towed vehicle report.
 She asks you if the report is accurate.
 After you confirm the report, she reads titles of books asking if the titles read were contained in the box.
 Several of the titles sound familiar; although, you had not gone to that detail in describing the books.

 Here’s where things begin to get interesting.
 Your sergeant is averting eye contact with both you and the lieutenant.
 The lieutenant gives you the bad news.
 The vehicle owner reported the books missing from the trunk of the vehicle when he claimed his car from the impound lot.
 Your lieutenant then gives you the really bad news.

 Really Bad News

-You look at the sergeant; he looks away.
-The lieutenant looks at the sergeant; he looks down.
-The lieutenant asks the sergeant, “Do you have anything to say, Sergeant?”
-The sergeant shakes his head from side to side.
-The lieutenant looks back at you.
+You look at the sergeant, and he looks away.
+The lieutenant looks at the sergeant, and he looks down.
+Your lieutenant asks the sergeant, “Do you have anything to say, Sergeant?”
+The sergeant shakes his head from side to side as the lieutenant looks back at you.
 You’re processing a lot of information at this point.